On this page:

 ports:

-- containerPort: 6379Important notes about checkpoint precedence:
+- containerPort: 6379Important notes about checkpoint behavior:

 PersistentCheckpointdoesn't exist or has no checkpoint data, the pod starts fresh